stadium-software/css-utilities/README.md

 ## User Interactions & Cursors

-Preventing users from interacting with controls and showing a variety of cursors.
+Prevent users from interact with controls and show a variety of cursors.

 ### Prevent text selection

-Prevents users from being able to select text contained in the control
+Prevents users from be able to select text contained in the control

 **Class name**
 ```css